PopupMaker/Popup-Maker/readme.txt

 View our [complete changelog](https://github.com/PopupMaker/Popup-Maker/blob/master/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.

-= v1.8.14 - 10/??/2019 =
+= v1.8.14 - 10/24/2019 =
-* Updated nav menu editor walker class for adding custom fields to further improve compatibility.
+* Improvement: Updated nav menu editor walker class for adding custom fields to further improve compatibility.
+* Fix: Ninja Forms popup actions missing.

 = v1.8.13 - 10/10/2019 =
 * Tweak: Added cap check to ensure only authorized users can access support debug text file. @Credit goes to Ilias Dimopoulos from Neurosoft S.A , RedyOps Team.